Penelope: Role in the Odyssey

 On Odysseus's return, disguised as an old beggar, he finds that Penelope has remained faithful.
 She has devised cunning tricks to delay the suitors, one of which is to pretend to be weaving a burial shroud for Odysseus's elderly father Laertes and claiming that she will choose a suitor when she has finished.
-Every night for three years, she undoes part of the shroud, until Melantho, a slave, discovers her chicanery and reveals it to the suitors.
+Every night for three years, she undoes part of the shroud, until Melantho, a slave, discovers her subterfuge and reveals it to the suitors.